kammoh/fobos/docs/source/setup.rst

 3. In Vivado's Flow Navigator window, click 'Generate Bitstream'.

-.. warning:: Critical Warning
-   [BD 41-759] The input pins (listed below) are either not connected or do not have a source port, and they don't have a tie-off specified.
-These pins are tied-off to all 0's to avoid error in Implementation flow.
-   Please check your design and connect them as needed:
-   /dutcomm_0/handshake_d2c

 4. After bitstream is generated, export the hardware.
 Click File > Export > Export Hardware ... make sure to select 'Include bitstream'.